The Dinner Party (play)

-The Dinner Party is a one-act comedy written by Neil Simon, about marriage and divorce.
-This is Simon's 31st play.
+The Dinner Party is a one-act comedy written by Neil Simon, about marriage and divorce; It is Simon's 31st play.

 Production

 The Dinner Party had its world premiere at the Mark Taper Forum, Los Angeles, in December 1999 and then ran at the Kennedy Center for the Performing Arts in Washington, DC. in June and July 2000.

 The play opened on Broadway at the Music Box Theatre on October 19, 2000 and closed on September 1, 2001 after 364 performances and 20 previews.
 Directed by John Rando, the cast featured Len Cariou (Andre Bouville), Veanne Cox (Yvonne Fouchet), Penny Fuller (Gabrielle Buonocelli), Jan Maxwell (Mariette Levieux), John Ritter (Claude) and Henry Winkler (Albert).
 The sets were by John Lee Beatty, costumes by Jane Greenwood and lighting by Brian MacDevitt.

 Near the end of the run, Ritter and Winkler were replaced by Jon Lovitz and Larry Miller.

 Fuller received a Tony nomination for Best Featured Actress in a Play.